 The progress of our pupils at GCSE level has increased significantly over the last year and we are hugely proud of the impact of our new Behaviour and Learning and Teaching Policies, as well as some of the more practical things like our uniform changes, new canteen and PE Kit.
 We are particularly looking at stretch for pupils and the 2017-18 GCSE results also showed that higher ability pupils are making better progress.
 In addition, we are really looking this year at opportunities we can provide for pupils outside school, looking for example at increasing work experience opportunities at prestigious companies, as well as providing more opportunities to visit universities.
 In addition we are considering the role the Sixth Form can play in supporting and motivating pupils lower down the school.
 We hope to work more closely with the local community building exemplary harmonious relationships between the school and local people with our pupils being ambassadors in the borough.
 Pupils and parents regularly give us feedback about the positive changes in school and we constantly reflect on these changes to ensure that we adapt if we need to; ultimately to ensure that policies and procedures are absolutely right for our pupils and the school community.
 This will ensure the very best outcomes as well as ensuing our pupils are happy and safe.

-As you are probably aware, we recently had a 2 day Ofsted Inspection and will share the outcomes with you as soon as we are able.
+As you are probably aware, we recently had a 2 day Ofsted Inspection and were delighted to receive good judgements in all areas.
 Pupils were extremely open and engaging with the Inspectors and clearly very proud of their school.

 Our curriculum remains broad and balanced with the practical subjects like Drama, Music, Art and DT remaining an important part of the curriculum.
 In addition we are ensuring that pupils have opportunities to take at least one more GCSE - with a focus on the E Bacc - enabling them to aspire to greater things.
 In short, the curriculum has both romance and rigour.